 Religious Studies KS3 & KS4/GCSE: What makes you, you?

-This clip is from the series Enlighten Up!
+This short film is from the BBC series, Enlighten Up!

-To highlight the points made within the clip, students could take part in the game 'I am unique.'
+To highlight the points made within this short film, students could take part in the game 'I am unique.'

 Choose one student to sit at the front of the class.

-They should continue to complete this sentence until someone else in the class shares this characteristic, experience or interest.
+They should continue until someone else in the class shares this characteristic, experience or interest.

 The object of the game is for the person on the seat to keep their space with so many unique qualities.

-Following the game, teacher could lead discussion on the following points:
+Following the game, you could lead discussion on the following questions: